Raymond Central approves activities admission increase

 Board President Harriet Gould suggested that school safety become a regular agenda item at future board of education meetings.

-Sam Crisler is a reporter for The Waverly News.
+Sam Crisler is a reporter for the Wahoo Newspaper.
 Reach him via email at samuel.crisler@wahoonewspaper.com.